 7. Sims, Thomas P. (2001).
 The Planning and Implementation of a EMC Successful Product Safety Program.
 EMC 2001 IEEE International Symposium, Vol. 2 (pp. 771‐773).
 Retrieved from www.ieeexplore.ieee.org (p.
 771).

 8. Hewlett Packard (1999).
 Cookbook for EMC Precompliance Measurements – Application Note 1328.
 Colorado: Hewlett Packard (p.
 4).

 About the Author

-Ryan Urness is laboratory manager and an EMC engineer for LS Research.
+Ryan Urness is laboratory manager and an EMC engineer for LSR.
 Ryan has enjoyed nearly 14 years in the product qualification and compliance industry, with broad experience in systems design and integration, process automation, and engineering for dynamics, environmental, electronics and EMC testing.
 His undergraduate study was in electronics engineering technology and organizational management; and is a graduate student at the Milwaukee School of Engineering.
 Ryan can be reached at email@example.com or 262.421.4969.